 You must keep this concept in mind when you are on the road.
 You must focus on more than just one aspect over the other.
 To lose weight and keep it off is the whole idea.
 Remember, you are looking for a long-term solution, not a quick one with a high chance of rebounding.

 The chances of rebounding from a diet and slumping back into bad habits are incredibly high if you don’t commit and stick with it.

 Losing weight as a truck driver will take considerable time and effort; don’t let that deter you from taking steps in the right direction.
 There is no challenge to maintaining the status quo and living life as you have.
 Making this kind of change will bring challenges, but the benefits are too many to count.

 Personal health affects both your career and your family.
 At ABCO, we want what's best for our drivers and their families.
 We are committed to focusing on our employees and, at the same time, offering them the latest and most significant resources found anywhere.

 Our drivers enjoy a deeply committed management team, support staff, and compensation package leagues above the competition.
 Nobody wants just a job; they want a career with a clear path to something greater in life.

 An exciting career is just a call or click away, so why not make a lifestyle change and a career change with a new company?
-ABCO offers an excellent starting salary for our drivers of $67,000 annually and a host of other benefits to explore.
+ABCO offers an excellent starting salary for our drivers and a host of other benefits to explore.
 Call us today at (866) 980-2710, and let's take charge of your health and your future.
 ABCO is ready to change your life forever.